 - Re-Pins: The number of re-pins generated from all re-shares of your content.

 - Reach: The potential impressions on Pinterest from all re-shares of your content.

 Tailwind Tribes are a big win for growing your blog traffic through Pinterest and discovering fresh quality content to share on your Pinterest Boards!
 Do you have a Tribe you'd like to share?
-Add it to the comments below - I'll be putting together a list to add to this post.
+Add it to the comments below.
+Have you started using Tailwind Tribes.
+Let us know what you think.

 >>Like It?
 Share It!>>